nicholasheld/breweries-team4/README.md

 [GitHub Project](https://github.com/nicholasheld/breweries-team4)

 ## Description
 Our website helps the user find nearby breweries and restaurants.
-It combines two APIs [Open Brewery DB](https://www.openbrewerydb.org/) and [Documenu](https://documenu.com/) creating lists based on the *city* that a user enters into the search form.
+It combines two APIs [Open Brewery DB](https://www.openbrewerydb.org/) and [Documenu](https://documenu.com/) creating lists based on the **city** that a user enters into the search form.

-## Table of Contents
-Edit the readme file to include (description, table of contents, image, credit participants,

 ### Notes - Collaborative Git Projects
 Order of Operations